amralieg/raspberry-pi-talking-camera/README.md

 # Raspberry PI multi-lingual talking camera using Google Cloud AI
-Using a camera module mounted on top of the Raspberry PI 4, this project will capture an image, send it to Google Cloud Vision for recognition, receive the response, send it to Google translate to translate it to diffrent languages and finally send it to Google Cloud text to speach to say the content.
+Using a camera module mounted on top of the Raspberry PI 4, this project will capture an image, send it to Google Cloud Vision for recognition, receive the response, send it to Google translate to translate it to diffrent languages and finally send it to Google Cloud text to speech to say the content.

 [![Watch the video](https://img.youtube.com/vi/9JU_m49nn-I/hqdefault.jpg)](https://youtu.be/9JU_m49nn-I)